 Find time to unwind.
 Even with routines you may find yourself getting tired or more cranky than you normally would, signs and symptoms of the normal stress that accompanies change.
 Find time to relax and unwind with a cup of chamomile tea in the afternoon, some quiet time reading your favorite book after lunch, a 20-minute rest while the dinner is cooking or before you go out for the evening.
 While it’s good to stay active, small periods of rest and quiet spaced out during the day can keep your energy and mood at their peak.

 Allow yourself to change your mind.
 One of the tricks to enjoying yourself is recognizing and admitting when you’re not.
-While going out to a big New Year’s party at your neighbor’s house may have sounded great a month ago, your enthusiasm may have waned as you turn the corner on the third week of the get-togethers and drop-ins.
-Be flexible and give yourself permission to change your mind, to stay home and rent a video or go out for a quiet dinner, if that seems to better fit how you’d like to spend your time.
+While going out to a big New Year’s party at your neighbor’s house may have sounded great a month ago, your enthusiasm may have waned in the meantime.
+Be flexible and give yourself permission to change your mind, to stay home and rent a movie or go out for a quiet dinner, if that seems to better fit how you’d like to spend your time.
 Feeling trapped by commitments and plans that aren’t what you want keep your holiday from truly being your holiday.

 Take time to appreciate what you have.
 Throughout history, end-of-the-year holidays have been celebrations in the fullest sense of the word — occasions to remember and appreciate the accomplishments of the past year, to acknowledge the contributions of those who have gone before, to look forward to the new year with all the wonder and opportunities that it holds.